StephenMP/ts-notus-nextjs/README.md

 It is based on [Tailwind Starter Kit](https://www.creative-tim.com/learning-lab/tailwind-starter-kit/presentation?ref=nnjs-github-readme) by Creative Tim and ported to TypeScript by StephenMP, and it is built with both presentation pages, and pages for an admin dashboard.

-Speed up your web development with a beautiful product made by <a href="https://creative-tim.com/" target="_blank">Creative Tim </a> and <a href="https://github.com/StephenMP" target="_blank">StephenMP </a>.
+Speed up your web development with a beautiful product made by <a href="https://creative-tim.com/" target="_blank" rel="noreferrer">Creative Tim </a> and <a href="https://github.com/StephenMP" target="_blank" rel="noreferrer">StephenMP </a>.
 If you like bright and fresh colors, you will love this Free Tailwind CSS Template!
 It features a huge number of components that can help you create amazing websites.

 ### Get Started